infostellarinc/stellarcli/README.md

 ## Using the app

-Precombiled binaries of the app can be found on the [releases page](https://github.com/infostellarinc/stellarcli/releases).
+Precompiled binaries of the app can be found on the [releases page](https://github.com/infostellarinc/stellarcli/releases).

 We attempt to give detailed information on using the app in the tool's help message.